Is Your Organization Leveraging Vision Building for Growth?

 The process can be approached individually, with your SLT, or with the help of a business coach.
 Regardless of the approach, the key is to minimize distractions and focus entirely on this all-important process.

 When you’re ready to begin, take a couple of days to get out of your workspace and away from potential distractions.
-Bring your printed or digital copy of our Vision Builders Workbook so you can help your Vision come to life, getting it out of your head, documented, and ready to share with others.
+Bring your printed or digital copy of our Vision Builders Workbook so you can help your vision come to life, getting it out of your head, documented, and ready to share with others.

 Establishing Your Focus Filters

-Focus Filters are the essential elements of any Vision.
+Focus Filters are the essential elements of any vision.
 They include your:

 - Industry and Niche